RaviTambade/TFLJAVA/notes/hibernate.md

 Please note that this is a simplified example, and in a real-world application, you would handle exceptions, perform validation, and implement additional features.
 Additionally, using JSPs for rendering views is just one approach; you could also use other templating engines or front-end frameworks.

-Sure!
-Let's create a step-by-step guide to create a Java Maven project that uses Servlets with Hibernate for building a web application.
+## Step-by-Step guide to create a Java Maven project that uses Servlets with Hibernate for building a web application.

 ### Step 1: Set up a Maven Project